 Does your translation agency want to clarify things, always asking questions to get things just right?
 This is a good sign!
 If a translation agency is really serious about their work they’ll take pride in what they do and have a sharp attention to detail.
 This is what you want.
 If they don’t ask any questions it may be the case that they are just translating into what they think is acceptable rather than going above and beyond.

-Being bilingual has many advantages and can enhance many CV’s, however, if the translator is only ‘Good’ in both languages and hasn’t ‘Specialised’ in either one of those languages they may not be great at moving from one language to another.
+While bilingualism offers numerous advantages and can enhance CVs, it is important to note that translators who are only “good” in both languages without specialization may struggle with seamless language transitions.
 Also speaking, reading and writing in a second language takes a lot of skill and practice.
 If one of the languages isn’t their specialisation then it may not be worthwhile hiring that translator.

 Check that the translation agency that you use has experience in numerous translation projects in the specific language you require.
 Are they certified?
 Let them show you past work they’ve completed.
-Any large companies they’ve translated for should be clearly displayed on their website along with testimonials.
+Their website should clearly display the large companies they have translated for, along with testimonials.

 The larger your translation project or client, the more specialised you need to go.
-If your translation service is needed for a glossy magazine or legal company, you can’t afford to cut corners.
+When a glossy magazine or a legal company requires translation services, cutting corners is not an affordable option.
 This is where a good translation agency comes in.
-If you’re looking to also expand your business and translate into a number of different la gauges, a good translation agency should have translators from all over the world on their books.
+For business expansion and multilingual translation needs, a reputable agency should have diverse translators from around the globe.
 Look for a translation agency with a large database of translators and language options, awards and certifications.

 Lingo Service is one such company and we have a huge database of native professional translators.
 We pride ourselves on our fast turn-around times and sharp attention to detail.
-We have provided translation and interpreting services to some of the biggest brands and businesses in the UK and abroad and all our translations are fully certified and notarised if needed.
+We have catered to leading brands and businesses in the UK and abroad, providing certified translation and interpreting services.
 Just take a look at our certifications and testimonials on our website.
-Why not give us a call today for a free, no obligation quote and see how we can help you and your business to get ahead.
+Call us today for a free quote and discover how we can help your business succeed.
+No obligations, just valuable assistance.